• Christmas Recipes

 ↓ Jump to Recipe

-We love broccoli and eat it a few times a week, and I love to roast vegetables.
-Oven roasted broccoli seemed natural.
-Toss with a little olive oil, salt, pepper and granulated garlic, and pop it into a hot oven for 15 minutes.
-To serve sprinkle with lemon zest, pine nuts and Parmesan, it's so good.
+We eat broccoli a few times a week, and I love roasting vegetables-so roasted broccoli was a natural evolution.
+Toss florets with a little olive oil, kosher salt, black pepper, and a pinch of granulated garlic, then slide the pan into a hot oven for about 15 minutes.
+To serve, finish with lemon zest, toasted pine nuts, and a shower of Parmesan.
+Simple-and so good.

 Jump to: